ljarvi/SUEWS-Docs/docs/source/index.rst

 :ref:`This documentation site <index_page>` is regularly
 updated with new developments.
-For what's new in this version, see :ref:`version_history`.
+For what's new in this version, see :ref:`new_latest`.

 The **latest formal** release of SUEWS is **v2017b** (released 1 August 2017).